Your Partner for Managing IT

 In the situation described, a step‑by‑step implementation of a SIAM model can typically only be achieved by concluding new IT outsourcing agreements with all providers over time—or at least by introducing supplementary agreements to existing contracts.

-What should be achieved, and by when?
-In this case, the contractual framework and the associated documentation must provide sufficient flexibility while still defining the core principles and the key governance and directive rights of the client and the “emerging” service integrator.
+What is to be achieved in what time?
+In this case, the contract and the related documentation must offer the necessary flexibility and still contain the essential cornerstones and instruction rights of the client and the “growing” service integrator.

 For more information, please feel free to contact us!